-I miss Easter dinner at my parents house.
+I miss Easter dinner at my parent’s house.
 Now that we live in Nova Scotia, I rarely get back to Ontario to visit my family.
 I miss my family and spending time together over the holidays.
 My mom always made the best Easter dinners.
-We’d have either turkey or ham with all the fixins’ and for dessert, she would make her famous Butterscotch Meringue Pie.
-Oh do I miss that pie!
+We’d have either turkey or ham with all the fixings, and for dessert, she would make her famous Butterscotch Meringue Pie.
+Oh, do I miss that pie!

 Chewy Chocolate Fudge Pie

 I wish my mom were here this past week to try the delicious Chewy Chocolate Fudge Pie.
 I think her Butterscotch Meringue now has some stiff competition!
 It’s sweet and chewy just like a brownie.
 Topped with a little whipped cream, it makes the perfect Easter dessert.
 It’s also effortless to make!
 Bridget was my helper in the kitchen and got involved in adding ingredients and stirring.

 What is a Chocolate Fudge Pie